Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 Despite their lower system voltages and integrated BMS, batteries are subject to stricter safety regulations than most PV systems.

 By contrast, photovoltaic strings:

-	•	Routinely operate at 600 to 1500 VDC,
+• Routinely operate at 600 to 1500 VDC
-	•	Contain no module-level active fault protection,
+• Contain no module-level active fault protection
-	•	Remain energised at all times under sunlight,
+• Remain energised at all times under sunlight
-	•	And rely on installer-dependent external disconnect methods.
+• Rely on installer-dependent external disconnect methods
-        •    Future PV systems are already under study at up to 3000 VDC, where solar panels capable of autonomous disconnection and recovery may become indispensable, positioning this architecture as a potentially scalable and safety-critical solution.
+• Future PV systems are already under study at up to 3000 VDC, where arc risk escalates non-linearly

 ⸻